-ID Module Semester ECTS Weekly Contact Hours Examination A5 International Experience 30 According to the examination regulations (StuFPO) Appendix 1, students have four optic ons regarding the Module Group A5, International Experience, which may also be combined: (1) to study modules of software systems science at a university abroad for at least one semester or (2) to accomplish a traineeship in an international context, preferentially abroad, that covers topics of the occupational field of software systems is science with a volume of at least 360 working hours (12 ECTS credits).
-(3) to accomplish further modules of module groups A1 and A2 (Examination Regulations, App.
-1) (4) to accomplish up to 18 ECTS credits in modules of foreign la anguages (neit her Englisl h nor native language).
-Teilmodulgruppe: Guided graduate study abroad 0 - 30 Regarding the study of software systems science modules at a university abroad, courses with a workload equivalent to 30 ECTS credits can be accomplished.
-The courses that are selected at a foreign university have to be The courses that are selected at a foreign university have to be approved by learning agreements.
-For own planning security reasons, learning agreements have to be signed by those Professors at University y of Bamberg r esponsible e for the chosen subject, a s well as the head of the Examination Board, before the graduate study abroad is initiate d.
-Teilmodulgruppe: Internship in an International c ontext 0 - 12 Regarding the elective area 5b, Internship in an international co ntext , with an e equivalent workload of 12 ECTS cre dits, a foreign or internationally acting domestic company (or research institute) may be selected.
-It has to offer a specific internship related to relevant topics of s oftware system ns science .
-The documentation of the e internship requires the delivery of the following items to the degree programme representative: written report of 4 pages at least, reporting on the tasks and achievements, and a certificate issued by the hosting institution or the organizational unit that has realized the internship.
-SSS-PraktIntKon- Internship in an International Context 12 Writen Report on Practical M somester(1) 12 Training IVI Semester(1) Taining Teilmodulgruppe: Foreign languages 0 - 18 In the elective area 5c, Foreign languages, modules comprising up to 18 ECTS credits can be taken from the range offered by the University of the University Language Control Evoluted are modules of the English language and modules of the language in which the university extremes qualification we
+ID Module Semester ECTS Weekly Contact Hours Examination A5 International Experience 27 According to the examination regulations (StuFPO) Appendix 1 , students have e four optio ons regarding the Module Group A5, International Experience, which may also be combined: (1) to study modules of software systems science at a university abroad for at least one semester or (2) to accomplish a traineeship in an international context, pref science with a volume of at least 360 working hours (12 ECTS d, that cov vers topics of the occupat ional field of software systems (3) to accomplish further modules of module groups A1 and A2 (Examination I Regulatior ns, App.
+1) (4) to accomplish up to 15 ECTS credits in modules of foreign languages (neither English nor native language).
+Teilmodulgruppe: Guided graduate study abroad I 0 - 27 Regarding the study of software systems science modules at a university abroad, courses with a workload equivalent to 27 ECTS credits can be accomplished.
+The courses that are selected at a foreign university have to be • • • • agreements have to be signed by those Professors at Universi ty of Bamberg r esponsible e for the chosen subject, a as well as the head of the Examination Board, before the graduate study abroad is initiate ed.
+Teilmodulgruppe: Internship in an International of ontext 0 - 12 Regarding the elective area 5b, Internship in an international context, with an equivalent workload of 12 ECTS credits, a foreign or internationally acting domestic company (or research institute) may be selected ed.
+It has to offer a specific internship related to relevant topics of s software system ns science .
+The documentation of th ne internship requires the delivery of the following items to the degree programme representative: written report of 4 pages at least, reporting on the tasks and achievements, and a certificate issued by the hosting institution or the organizational unit that has realized the internship.
+SSS-PraktIntKon- Internship in an International Context every 12 Writen Report on Practical М semester(1) Training Teilmodulgruppe: Foreign languages 0 - 15 In the elective area 5c, Foreign languages, modules comprising g up to 15 ECT S credits o an be taken from the rang ge offered by the University's Language Centre.
+Excluded are modules of the English langua ide and module s of the la nguage in which the unive ersity entrance qualification was